HarveyDogs/client-localisation/README.md

 The vast majority of the translations are like this and have no further syntax.
 Please:

+* Do not translate the keys, only translate the phrases
 * Pay **very close attention** to capitalisation and punctuation
 * Ask on discord if you are unsure of the context of a phrase